AuriRex/GTFO_TheArchive/Features.md

 /!\ Make sure to disable the vanilla game setting Gameplay > Separate Use Keybinds for this Feature to work!

+### Last Used Gear Switcher

+Allows you to swap between the last two used weapons via a keypress

 ### Loadout Randomizer

 Adds a Loadout Randomizer button onto the loadout screen.